 This standard “seeks to set minimum design, performance and labeling requirements for solutions intended to reduce industrial-related and occupational-related dropped item incidents” (Safety + Health 2017).
 The proposed standard will be focused on creating preventative solutions to be actively used by workers, and then to test the solutions to mitigate these hazards.

 Though these new standards will have implications across industries, they will be “especially important in oil and gas, construction, energy and telecommunications infrastructure, shipping operations and aviation industries, where elevated work areas are common” (Baugh 2017)

 If you manage or are employed on a worksite that uses tools, equipment or other components that have to be transferred or utilized at heights, you should expect these new standards to change your practices.
 Injuries from dropped objects can be serious, and these new standards will help to avoid dangerous situations that can range from “inconvenience or loss of productivity to life-altering injury or death” (Baugh 2017)

 Getting Ready for ISEA 121

 Fall protection and dropped object prevention is a critical aspect of workplace safety.
 While we don’t know the full extent of the new ISEA 121 standards, it’s not too early to start planning for these changes.
-Contact an ORR Safety expert today to learn more about these new standards and how we can help you implement a prevention plan for your worksite.
+Contact an ORR Safety expert today to learn more about these new standards, safety shoe and boot program, and how we can help you implement a prevention plan for your worksite.